subins2000/wikipeer/README.md

 Read about [P2PT here](https://github.com/subins2000/p2pt).

+The app identifier is "p2wiki".
+Since both clients and proxies will be in the same swarm, a proxy is identified in the intial message.
+Client will send "c" and proxies will send "p".

+TODO: Maintain a balanced list of clients and proxies.

 #### Consensus

 Since we can't really trust a proxy, a consensus need to be reached to make a trust.
 A seed hash from a proxy is trusted when different proxies return the same info hash (seed hash) for a particular Share ID.